 - 1. Bringing recordings of therapy and assessment sessions or process notes to supervision as requested by the supervisor. - 2.
 Making sure that assessment instruments and scoring have been checked by the appropriate Center staff before they are presented in supervision. - 3.
 Promptly completing psychological reports, process notes, intake and termination summaries and other written material. - 4.
 Making and maintaining client contacts in a prompt and professional manner. - 5.
 Familiarity with the current APA Ethical Code. - 6.
 Familiarity with the policies and procedures of the Center for Psychological Services. - 7.
 Attending the Center for Psychological Services Orientation at the beginning of the Fall semester. - 8.
 Treating clients and supervisors with respect and professionalism, including being on time for supervision. - 9.
-Being prepared for supervision meetings, including reviewing tapes ahead of time, and formulating questions for the supervisor. - 10.
+Being prepared for supervision, including reviewing recordings ahead of time, and formulating questions for the supervisor. - 10.
 Completing and turning in to the DCT the evaluation of the Practicum Supervisor Evaluation Form.

-VII.
+VIII.
 THE CENTER FOR PSYCHOLOGICAL SERVICES

 The George Mason University Center for Psychological Services (formerly the Psychological Clinic) has been in operation since 1976 and is the primary training facility for students completing practicum requirements in the clinical psychology doctoral program and school psychology MA/CAGS program.
-The Center is located off campus, within the northern Virginia community to allow for easier access by clients who are drawn from northern Virginia, the District of Columbia, and Maryland.
+The Center is located off campus, within the northern Virginia community to allow for easier access by clients who are from northern Virginia, the District of Columbia, and Maryland.
 Center services include intellectual, academic, and psychological assessments; short-term and long-term psychological interventions for individuals, couples, and families; and psychological consultations.
 The Center has always had as part of its mission the goal of serving as a research facility where faculty and students can contribute to scholarship psychology.

 In addition, Center staff positions allow students to receive hands-on training in various aspects of mental health administration.
-The Center is staffed by graduate students who receive stipends for working in various administrative and clinical service positions such as Intake Coordinator, Clinical Records Specialist, Budget/Purchasing Coordinator, and Supervisory Assistant.
-All administrative and clinical activities performed by these graduate students are supervised by the Center Director, Dr. Lisa Meier, a licensed clinical psychologist.
-Post-practicum students have the opportunity to receive supervised and paid experience in the delivery of service to clients and also in providing supervision to first and second year practicum students.
+The Center is staffed by graduate students who receive stipends for working in various administrative and clinical service positions such as Intake Coordinator, Clinical Records Specialist, and Supervisory Assistant.
+All administrative and clinical activities performed by these graduate students are supervised by the Center Director, Dr. Robyn Mehlenbeck, a licensed clinical psychologist.